Four Common Mistakes New Bidders Make – and How to Fix Them

 Written by Another Satisfied DealDash Bidder

-If you’re new to the world of penny bidding (new meaning you’ve been bidding for less than five months), there’s a good chance you find yourself repeatedly out of bids with nothing to show for your investment.
-If that describes you, the bad news is that you suck at penny auctions.
+If you’re new to the world of online bidding (new meaning you’ve been bidding for less than five months), there’s a good chance you find yourself repeatedly out of bids with nothing to show for your investment.
+If that describes you, the bad news is that you suck at online auctions.
 The good news is you can change that, starting today.

-This is the first part in a series about the most common reasons new bidders fail at penny auctions and how you can turn your luck around by bidding smarter.
+This is the first part in a series about the most common reasons new bidders fail at online auctions and how you can turn your luck around by bidding smarter.

 YOU LACK FOCUS.
 You visit the home page.
 Buy a bid package – a small one.
 You browse the auctions for a few minutes.
 No, you didn’t take time to read the tips.
 But suddenly bidding on that hot surround-sound system, laptop, oh, oh and that 51” Plasma Television looks like a great idea.
 Many novice bidders jump into three, four or more auctions at once.
 They load up their bid-buddies and try to win a laptop, television, stereo, and DSLR — at the same time.
 After all, how hard can it be?
 Playing multiple auctions can be exciting but if you don’t have a plan, a budget – and a focused desire for each auction, it’s easy to drain your account faster than you can dig out your credit card and buy more bids — at full price.